-Organic farming systems rely on the management of organic matter to enhance the chemical, biological and physical properties of the soil.
+Organic farming systems rely on managing organic matter to enhance the chemical, biological, and physical properties of the soil.
 One of the principles of soil fertility management in the organic system is that plant nutrition depends on biologically derived nutrients.
 For this, plants need to release nutrients.
-Improved biological activity plays a key role in suppressing herbs, pests, and diseases.
-The addition of organic matter from agro-industries through crop residues, animal dung, green manures, bio-fertilizers, and bio-solids improves and enhances biological activity.
+Improved biological activity is key in suppressing herbs, pests, and diseases.
+Adding organic matter from agro-industries through crop residues, animal dung, green manures, bio-fertilizers, and bio-solids improves and enhances biological activity.

 The basic requirement in organic farming is to increase the efficiency of input use at every stage of the farm operation.
-The development of many compost production technologies such as vermicomposting, microbial mediation, phospho composting, N-enriched phospho composting, etc., improves the quality of compost by enriching it with additives.
+Developing many compost production technologies, such as vermicomposting, microbial mediation, phospho composting, N-enriched phospho composting, etc., improves compost quality by enriching it with additives.